Jenesius/vue-form/README.md

 To check out [live examples](https://form.jenesius.com/examples/list.html) and docs, visit [form.jenesius.com](https://form.jenesius.com/).

+## Integration with other UI libraries

+This section is described in this part of the [documentation](https://form.jenesius.com/guide/third-party-libraries.html)

 ## Questions and Issues

 For questions and support please use [the GitHub repo](https://github.com/Jenesius/vue-form).